RamyaGuru/workshop-2017/Atomate/README.md

 `git clone https://www.github.com/hackingmaterials/atomate.git`
 ***
 Next, install the packages **in the order shown above** by going into each directory and running `pip install -e .` or `python setup.py develop` if pip fails.
+One exception may be the diffusion package, which atomate will install as part of its setup.

 # Configuring FireWorks
 Create the following in your config folder.
 Anything with <\<VARIABLE>> should be replaced with the actual variable.